AlparDuman/archival-video-converter-batch/README.md

 A simple windows batch file to convert videos for archiving using drag & drop using [FFmpeg](https://www.ffmpeg.org/).

+> [!WARNING]
+> Output video files only contain video streams and audio streams from the original video file.
+Subtitles, chapters and all other metadata are therefore not copied!

 | Table of Contents |
 | - |
 | [Dependency](#dependency) |